 - Ability to lift or have the ability to utilize reasonably available resources to maneuver, up to fifty (50) pounds.

 - Regularly required to speak and hear, sit, stand, bend, stoop, kneel and walk.

 - Ability to travel as needed within the State of Kansas and nationally.

 - Professional and deadline-oriented environment in an office setting with regulated temperatures and moderate noise level.

-Additional duties and responsibilities may be added to this position description at any time.
-The position description does not state or imply that these are the only activities to be performed by the employee(s) holding this position.
-Employees are required to follow Community Care policies and procedures and maintain a professional personal appearance and workspace.
-Employees are required to follow any other position-related instructions and to perform any other job-related responsibilities as requested by the employee’s supervisor.
+Additional Duties: Additional duties and responsibilities may be added to this job description at any time.
+The job description does not state or imply that these are the only activities to be performed by the employee(s) holding this position.
+Employees are required to follow any other job-related instructions and to perform any other job-related responsibilities are requested by their supervisor.